-3.18 The operating organization, as the organization authorized by the regulatory body to operate the plant, should be the overall controlling and co-ordinating authority for overseeing the safe and satisfactory completion of all construction and commissioning work.

-3.19.
-When commissioning activities are conducted by contractors, the operating organization should make the necessary arrangements to review and approve these activities at all stages establishing appropriate hold points and milestones.

-3.20 Appropriate actions should be taken by the operating organization during the commissioning phase to promote and foster the development of safety culture at the plant.
-Attributes such as personal dedication, safety consciousness and a questioning attitude should be fostered at the pre-operational phase so as to become habitual in the subsequent operation phase

-3.21 The responsibilities of the operating organization should include:

-- to control, review and co-ordinate the activities of the construction, commissioning and operating groups in an effective manner; - to ensure that the commissioning procedures are prepared, reviewed and approved; to arrange for the required submissions to the regulatory body in accordance with national practices; - to ensure that agreed procedures are established for co-ordination and management of activities during the commissioning phase including the definition, interface and transfer of responsibilities at given milestones.
-These procedures should take into account the views and experience of members of the construction, commissioning and operating groups as well as other participants;
+- 3.18 The operating organization, as the organization authorized by the regulatory body to operate the plant, should be the overall controlling and co-ordinating authority for overseeing the safe and satisfactory completion of all construction and commissioning work. - 3.19.
+When commissioning activities are conducted by contractors, the operating organization should make the necessary arrangements to review and approve these activities at all stages establishing appropriate hold points and milestones. - 3.20 Appropriate actions should be taken by the operating organization during the commissioning phase to promote and foster the development of safety culture at the plant.
+Attributes such as personal dedication, safety consciousness and a questioning attitude should be fostered at the pre operational phase so as to become habitual in the subsequent operation phase - 3.242 The responsibilities of the operating organization should include: - to control, review and co-ordinate the activities of the construction, commissioning and operating groups in an effective manner to ensure that the activities of the construction and commissioning are properly managed, and the issues processed in order to meet nuclear safety and plant performance requirements; - to ensure that the commissioning procedures are prepared, reviewed and approved; - to communicate with and to arrange for the required submissions to theto arrange for the required submissions to the regulatory body in accordance with national practices; - to ensure that agreed procedures are established for co-ordination and management of activities during the commissioning phase including the definition, interface and transfer of responsibilities at given milestones.
+These procedures should take into account the views and experience of members of the construction, commissioning and operating groups as well as other participants (designers, manufacturers and technical support organizations);